ToniRV/catkin_package_maker/README.md

 # CATKIN PACKAGE MAKER

 Automatic generator of ROS packages with the minimal skeleton for development of a ROS node (c++).
 This is an extremely simplified and cleaner version of `catkin_create_pkg`.
+It makes use of [catkin simple](https://github.com/catkin/catkin_simple) to simplify the verbose `CMakeLists.txt` and `package.xml` that `catkin_create_pkg` generates, and builds a package directory updated with the project name provided by the user.

 ## 1. Installation